RichardHerz/web-labs/README.md

 Web Labs - Interactive simulations for active learning on the web

 To run these labs, go to http://reactorlab.net/web-labs/

+For information about the structure of the labs, click the link to the "Wiki" tab near the top of this page.

 Screenshot of web lab 7: